kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 ### Job tracking with finalizers

-{{< feature-state for_k8s_version="v1.22" state="alpha" >}}
+{{< feature-state for_k8s_version="v1.23" state="beta" >}}

 {{< note >}}
 In order to use this behavior, you must enable the `JobTrackingWithFinalizers` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) on the [API server](/docs/reference/command-line-tools-reference/kube-apiserver/) and the [controller manager](/docs/reference/command-line-tools-reference/kube-controller-manager/).
-It is disabled by default.
+It is enabled by default.

 When enabled, the control plane tracks new Jobs using the behavior described below.
-Existing Jobs are unaffected.
+Jobs created before the feature was enabled are unaffected.
 As a user, the only difference you would see is that the control plane tracking of Job completion is more accurate.
 {{< /note >}}

 When this feature isn't enabled, the Job {{< glossary_tooltip term_id="controller" >}}